pestras/validall/README.md

 ### $allIn: _v1.*_

-Checks if the the current list items are included in the giving list.
+Checks if the the current list items are all included in the giving list.

 ```js
 let isValid = Validall(user, [{